SES (company): Recent events

 In October 2024, SES extended until 2029 its long-established partnership with Sky to provide multi-transponder capacity at the Astra 28.2°E orbital position to deliver satellite TV to more than 17 million households across the United Kingdom and Republic of Ireland.

 In October 2024, the European Union Commission awarded the concession contract to develop, deploy and operate the EU's proposed secure satellite system, IRIS² (Infrastructure for Resilience, Interconnectivity and Security by Satellite), to the SpaceRISE consortium of satellite operators, SES, Hispasat and Eutelsat, and European space and telecom companies.
 Funded by the EU, the European Space Agency and private financing, the IRIS² satellite constellation will comprise 290 satellites in multiple orbits, and start service in 2030.

 On 17 December 2024, the seventh and eighth O3b mPOWER satellites were successfully launched from Kennedy Space Center in Florida by SpaceX Falcon 9 rocket.
 The two satellites, upgraded to address power issues that hampered the previous O3b mPOWER 1-6 satellites (launched 2022–2023), reached medium Earth orbit (MEO) in April 2025, and started service in June 2025 boosting the capacity and resilience of the constellation to provide network services to customer sites across the World.

-In March 2025, SES announced a parnership with Lynk Global to access the emerging 'direct-to-device' connectivity market, in which Low Earth orbit (LEO) satellites connect directly to unmodified mobile devices in rural areas without cellular coverage.
+In March 2025, SES announced a partnership with Lynk Global to access the emerging 'direct-to-device' connectivity market, in which Low Earth orbit (LEO) satellites connect directly to unmodified mobile devices in rural areas without cellular coverage.
 SES will provide investment in Lynk Global as well as integrated services to relay traffic between the Lynk LEO satellite constellation and SES's O3b mPOWER satellites and ground systems, and telemetry, tracking, command and monitoring services.
 SES and Lynk will also collaborate in the development of Lynk’s network architecture and satellite manufacturing in the US and Europe.

 In May 2025, SES agreed with Impulse Space to use the Helios 'kick stage' to lift SES satellites launched by a medium-lift rocket to low Earth orbit, into their final medium Earth orbit or geostationary orbit within a few hours, instead of using a more costly heavy-lift rocket or slow, multi-month transfers using electric propulsion, accelerating service delivery and extending satellite lifetime.
 The agreement provides for multiple launches, starting in 2027.

 On 17 July 2025, SES completed its acquisition of Intelsat.

+In September 2025, the company announced a partnership with the startup Cailabs on space-to-ground optical technologies.
+The startup received €57 million in new investment led by the European Investment Bank, alongside the French Ministry of Armed Forces, and Crédit Agricole.